FTC7393/evlib_book/src/intro/setup.md

 ### Evlib

-The latest version of Evlib does not exist, as of yet, in its own repository.
+The latest version of Evlib is not available in its own repository.
 You can find a copy of it on the [ElectronVolts github page](https://github.com/ftc7393/FtcRobotController), on the `evlib-release` branch.
 Copy all the files in the `./Evlib` directory to the same location in your project, then update the `settings.gradle` file like so:
 ```diff
   include ':FtcRobotController'
   include ':TeamCode'